Study

 Undergraduate

-Law (Major) with Politics M1L2 Bachelor of Laws 3 years Description As a joint honours programme, Law with Politics offers students the chance to study for a Qualifying Law Degree whilst also engaging with research in areas such as conflict, co-operation, power and decision making, the result being a highly nuanced degree option.
-The close relationship with the regional political infrastructure in Northern Ireland creates a unique environment for students to engage...
+Law (Major) with Politics LLB 3 years (Full-time) Description The Law with Politics programme offers students the chance to study for a Qualifying Law Degree whilst also engaging with research in areas such as conflict, co-operation, power and decision making, the result being a highly nuanced degree option.
+The close relationship with the regional political infrastructure in Northern Ireland creates a unique environment for students to engage with and respond....

 -